 - salad dressing

-It’s also a popular ingredient for baking.
-It provides a solid fat index for shortening, making for baked goods that’re moist and chewy.
+Cottonseed oil is also a popular ingredient for baking.
+It provides a solid fat index for shortening, making for baked goods that are moist and chewy.
 It also helps achieve a creamy consistency in icing and whipped toppings.

 Cottonseed oil is also used by many fast food chains for deep frying because it enhances the flavor of food instead of masking it.
 It’s also less expensive than other vegetable oils.